 Bohemian Switzerland, part 4-day 3 – Bastei Bridge, Saxon Switzerland

-A perfectly well-known lookout point with over 200 year history was our destination on day 3.
+Bastei ridge is a perfectly well-known lookout point with over 200-year history was our destination on day 3.
 We used several kinds of public transport, but it was worth a while.

-For us hiking started the moment we got back to Rathen.
-We set off to Lilienstein Mountain remote another few kilometers from the city, then in Konigstein city we took the train and returned to Hrensko.
-Lilienstein Mountain high more than 400 meters is one of the salient symbols of Saxon Switzerland.
+We also did a second trip from Rathen.
+We set off to Lilienstein Mountain remoted another few kilometer from the city, then in Konigstein city we took the train and returned to Hrensko.
+Lilienstein Mountain, 400 meters high, is one of the salient symbols of Saxon Switzerland.
 It lays at the right bank of the Elbe River.
-At its top you may find 16 meter tall Obelisk built to remind of the existence of Saxon dynasty and a restaurant, which may be a good place to rest and fill your supplies.
+At its top you may find 16-meter-tall Obelisk built to remind of the existence of Saxon dynasty and a restaurant, which may be a good place to rest and fill your supplies.
 If you’re not afraid you may also sit at the edge of the rock and look on the little world below you.
 You may go around Lilienstein Mountain and admire the views on each direction.